Canon M10 versus Canon G9 X

 - Faster burst: Shoots at higher frequency (6 vs 4.6 flaps/sec) to capture the decisive moment.

 - Ready to shoot: Has an integrated lens, whereas the M10 necessitates an extra lens.

 - More compact: Is smaller (98x58mm vs 108x67mm) and will fit more readily into a bag.

 - Less heavy: Has a lower weight even though it has a lens build in (unlike the M10).

 In any case, while the specs-based evaluation of cameras is instructive in revealing their potential as photographic tools, it remains incomplete and does no justice, for example, to the way the M10 or the G9X handle or perform in practice.
 At times, user reviews, such as those published at amazon, address these issues in a useful manner, but such feedback is on many occasions incomplete, inconsistent, and unreliable.
 This is where reviews by experts come in.
-The table below summarizes the assessments of some of the best known camera review sites.
-You can find the full text of the reviews, respectively, at cameralabs.com, dpreview.com, ephotozine.com, imaging-resource.com, and photographyblog.com.
+The table below summarizes the assessments of some of the best known camera review sites (cameralabs, dpreview, ephotozine, imaging-resource, photographyblog).
+You can find the full text of the reviews by clicking on the site logo in the table header.

 |Canon G9 X Mark II« »||-||75/100||4.5/5||4.5/5||4.5/5||Jan 2017||529|